nt246/NTRES6940-data-science/lecture_notes/lesson3-version-control.md

   - Now create a new subdirectory for course notes (remember to not use spaces in names, so you can call it something like course-notes)

-If you can’t figure out how to do that, you’re not the first to wonder.
-Let’s [ask the
+If you can’t figure out how to add a subdirectory, you’re not the first to wonder.
+Let’s [ask the internet](https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)
-internet](https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)

 ### Exploring the commit history of a repo

 We’ll go through this together.

-GitHub uses a program called git to keep track of the project’s history.
+GitHub uses the program Git to keep track of the project’s history.

 Users make “commits” to form a commit history

-  - git only tracks the changes associated with a commit, so it doesn’t need to take a snapshot of all your files each time.
+  - Git only tracks the changes associated with a commit, so it doesn’t need to take a snapshot of all your files each time.
   - The actual changes are called a diff.